EN

 • Business credit card: For small business owners, entrepreneurs, and independent contractors looking to separate business and personal expenses.
 They’re owned by individuals instead of business entities and typically have higher credit limits and more business-centric rewards programs than personal credit cards.
 This card often requires applicants to put up a “personal guarantee” to assume debt if their business can’t pay it off.

 • Personal credit card: Owned and used by individual cardholders who make a personal guarantee to pay the card off and can use it for any purchase within a pre-set credit limit.
-Unlike corporate and business credit cards, personal cards are subject to consumer protection laws, like the Credit Card Act of 2009
+Unlike corporate and business credit cards, personal cards are subject to more consumer protection laws, like the Credit Card Act of 2009

 Corporate credit card benefits